thorhalbert/VRWorlds-Lib3DOM/Emissary Marshalling Process.md

 The **_payload** directory will essentially be mounted/chroot'ed to the root of the filesystem that is visable to the Emissary (note it can't see its own code).
 At this time I see no valid use-case that requires writable access to the disk.
 State for the Emissary should always exist on the server side.
 The only thing I can think of that would legitmately be there would be for caches.
 And so, I think I'd rather have a more formal caching API to controls that stuff.

+So, reading about APK and JAR files internals today and I think I should do something similar.
+The manifest file would contain the hashes of all the files and this would get signed.
+The signature and the CERT it was signed with (public key) would get added to the zip file.
+The zip file itself isn't signed.
+I think this would give more control (which is why the Android and Java people do it this way--I was wondering if they did something special to sign the file).

 Researching WASM compilers, and the pickings are pretty thin.
 I really wanted to start with C# (and I may try to get mono-wasm to work), but may end up with Go or Rust Emissaries.